24 November Impact Reception at Mansion House Welcomes Over 220 Guests

 What inspired you to start your DofE?

 The first time I heard of The Duke of Edinburgh’s Award was when I joined East London Science School in year nine.
-My teacher Mrs. Newson’s unparalleled enthusiasm encouraged me to take part in this Award and it resulted in me truly benefitting from the skills I learned and all the knowledge I learned and picked up during the Award.
+My teacher Mrs. Newson’s unparalleled enthusiasm encouraged me to take part in this Award and it resulted in me truly benefitting from the skills I learned and all the knowledge I picked up during the Award.

 What was it like completing your Bronze Award during lockdown?